Scifire/blog.github.io/technik/postgres-backed-postfix.md

 `test@example.com DISCARD SES bounced mailaddress`
 All actions and further configuration can be found on the [postfix manual](http://www.postfix.org/access.5.html).
 But for this we have to maintain a single file.
 Also we need to create a hash with postmap from this access and every time we change it we have to reload postfix.
-So let´s switch to blacklisting backed by postgres
+So let´s switch to denylisting backed by postgres

 First install postfix-pgsql: